 While Champagne is probably the most prestigious sparkling wine, there are many superb options produced throughout the world using the “Champagne Method”.
-In France, but outside the borders of the official “Champagne” region you will find Crémant made in eight areas.
-Virginie Aubrion is making two biodynamic in Bordeaux.
+In France, but outside the borders of the official “Champagne” region, you find Crémant made in eight areas.
+Virginie Aubrion is making two of them via biodynamic methods in Bordeaux.

 Aubrion is not your ordinary woman.
 Deciding to change her life is how she, her husband and kids landed in Bordeaux making organic wines at Château de Piote.

 Originally from the south of France, Paris offered a great job with world travel after studies.
 And it offered a further opportunity to develop a palate for nice wines.

 Mark and I met Aubrion through his former classmate, her son Corentin, who generously invited us to spend a spring day at the Château a few years ago.